tansawit/tansawit.me/content/posts/building-my-own-note-service-part-one.md

 title: "Building My Own Information Storage and Retrieval Service: Idea and Designing the Service"
 date: 2020-03-03T15:10:55+07:00
 draft: true
-description: "One search tool to rule them all.
+description: "One service to rule them all.
 Because looking in multiple places takes too much energy..."

 description_as_summary: true
 show_in_homepage: true